top of page

 Wheels of Life - a pilgrimage to inner wisdom

-From the dawn of time, man has sought to understand the connection between heaven and earth, the cosmos and man.
-Wisdom has always been conveyed visually through symbols and forms that have often been shown to have a universal meaning and are often linked to an esoteric language.
-This language speaks to us in different ways, to several layers of consciousness and the subconscious.
-We transfer it into our own reality, and let it become our understanding of the world.
-Understanding changes as our own experience grows, the world around us becomes smaller, and the relationship to that which is greater than ourselves becomes clearer.
+Since the dawn of time, humanity has sought to understand the connection between heaven and earth, cosmos and humankind.
+Wisdom has always been conveyed visually through symbols and forms that often prove to have universal significance and are frequently linked to an esoteric language.
+This language speaks to us in various ways, reaching multiple layers of consciousness and the subconscious.
+We project it into our own reality, allowing it to shape our understanding of the world.
+Our understanding evolves as our own experiences grow, the world around us becomes smaller, and our relationship with what is greater than ourselves becomes clearer.

-Wikipedia says: A pilgrim is a person who prepares or makes a journey for spiritual reasons.
-Pilgrimage is known from several religions and the use of the term has been expanded, so that someone who travels to a place that is very important to him can be called a pilgrim, even if it is not religion that is behind it.
-The pilgrim often seeks spiritual purification or getting closer to the divine, but there are many other reasons to travel.
-In the Middle Ages, it also took on the meaning "a person who walks from place to place".
+Wikipedia states: A pilgrim is a person who prepares or undertakes a journey for spiritual reasons.
+The pilgrimage is known in several religions, and the usage of the term has been expanded, so that someone traveling to a place that is very important to them can be called a pilgrim, even if it is not religion that lies behind it.
+The pilgrim often seeks spiritual purification or to come closer to the divine, but there are also many other reasons for traveling.
+In the Middle Ages, it also took on the meaning of "a person who wanders from place to place."

-The world is changing rapidly, boundaries are shifting and we need a universal understanding of being human.
-An understanding of who we are and what role we have in the great web of the world.
-This across religions, cultures, skin color and language.
-This quest, for an understanding of being human on earth, has always been a part of my life and my expression.
-I want to share my experience and my insights with the world through art.
+The world is rapidly changing, boundaries are shifting, and we need a universal understanding of what it means to be human.
+An understanding of who we are and what role we play in the great web of the world, across religions, cultures, skin colors, and languages.
+This quest for an understanding of being human on earth has always been a part of my life and my expression and is constantly evolving.
+I wish to share my experiences and insights with the world through art.

-After many years as a textile and knitting designer, it was natural for me to choose the form of expression and materials that I have immersed myself in.
-Crochet, knitting and embroidery have been considered women's occupations, but previously this subject was on a par with other crafts.
-Residual yarn from my life as a designer is used as a starting point for the project.
-My own understanding and life experience after many years of work as a Coach and life counselor has provided inspiration for color choices and design.
+After many years as a textile and knitting designer, it was natural for me to choose the forms of expression and materials I have immersed myself in.
+Leftover yarn from my life as a designer has been used as the foundation for the project.
+My own understanding and life experiences after many years of work as a coach and life guide and spiritual seeker have inspired the choice of colors and design.

-The serpent represents life force and fertility, life and death.
-The duality of good and evil, the one that tempts and frightens.
-The serpent also carries with it wisdom.
-In Ouroborus, the snake that bites itself in the tail, we see a symbol of the whole, the circle.
-In addition, the snake eats itself, nourishes itself, while it throws the skin, the ego, layer by layer.
-This is going on as an infinite process, in eternal renewal and rebirth.
+The snake represents life force and fertility, life and death.
+The duality of good and evil, the one who tempts and frightens.
+The snake also carries wisdom.
+In Ouroborus, the snake that bites its own tail, we see a symbol of wholeness, the circle.
+Additionally, the snake eats itself, nourishes itself, while shedding its skin, its ego, layer by layer.
+This occurs as an endless process, in eternal renewal and rebirth.

 In addition to the symbols, colors play an essential role.
 The strong colors become a visual language.
-Colors that speak, that vibrate, activate and touch, regardless of age, cultural origin and point of view.
+Colors that speak, vibrate, activate, and touch, regardless of age, cultural background, and standpoint.

-We are in a time of focus on pilgrimages, people from all over the world travel to Jerusalem, Mecca, Santiago de Compostela, Varanasi and Lourdes.
-Even in Norway and Sweden you go hiking; - in contemplation, in the landscape and in itself
+We are in a time focused on pilgrimages; people from all over the world travel to Jerusalem, Mecca, Santiago de Compostela, Varanasi, and Lourdes.
+Even in Norway and Sweden, people embark on journeys—in contemplation, in the landscape, and within themselves.

 DSC_2870Huset